tbohlen/fibers/README.md

 * (optional) initHeight:<<integer in pixels>> (if included, this will supersede the height of the object as shown in tiled)
 * (optional => only if tool prebuilt:true)toolKey:<<the same value you gave the tool>>

+Spawn points can be added very simply.
+Just place a 1 tile x 1 tile (not strictly necessary, but makes it easier to visualize where the player is going to appear) object in the location you would like the player to spawn and set its type to "Spawn".
+That's it!